fbpx

 Building insurance for a leasehold flat

-However, the cost of this may be included in the ground rent that you pay, or it may be charged separately.
+The cost of this may be included in ground rent or charged separately.

 Free cash offer within minutes, any condition, any location.